 Wearables: This one feels the most inevitable and also the most distant.
 Industrial wearables can encompass sensors to track employee health and focus on the job as well as exoskeletons that can help people lift more or better handle tough physical environments.
 The technology is getting really good in this area, but the regulations, data, and employee and union confidence needed to justify the costs of such systems are lagging.
 However, what’s going to drive some of this technology to adoption will be climate change, as companies try to protect workers in increasingly harsh environments, and the adoption of collaborative robotics, another trend the report digs into.
 Such “cobots” are basically robots that are moving out of the isolated areas of a manufacturing facility into closer proximity with humans.
 As this occurs, people will need sensors or perhaps more protective gear to ensure their safety while working with robots.

 Augmented Reality: Despite the hype around virtual reality in the consumer realm, augmented reality (AR), where information is overlaid onto the real world using special glasses or displays, is already in use.
-Organizations such as Tetrapak and the U.S. Army are using Microsoft’s Hololens, and I’ve personally spent time at a Honeywell user event changing out an industrial process control box in a rack while being guided by augmented reality.
+Organizations such as Tetrapak and the U.S. Army, as well as the adult entertainment industry, are using Microsoft’s Hololens, and I’ve personally spent time at a Honeywell user event changing out an industrial process control box in a rack while being guided by augmented reality.
 The key will be moving AR from demonstration to actual manufacturing.
 To do this, headsets will have to be lighter and more power efficient.
 I also think we’re going to have to experiment with new interfaces.

 There are several more technologies in this category, which CB Insights dubs “experimental.”
 The other set of technologies I want to highlight from this report are those that CB Insights calls “threatening,” and I think of as uncertain and disruptive.
 Unsurprisingly, I’ve actually written a bit about these as well.